stadiamaps/ferrostar/README.md

 *intend* to use new language features the day they land, there really isn't any reason to lag behind the latest stable.

+### Swift

+Our initial Swift compiler requirement will be set at 5.5, since we will be leveraging async/await.

 ### iOS

-iOS developers should always build using the latest publicly available Xcode version.
-As far as OS support goes, we will initially target the current iOS major version (16.0).
+We will initially target the current iOS major version (16.0).
 It is already run by 72% of devices, and iOS 16 introduced many helpful changes.
 As new releases appear, we will eventually make some decisions on how far back to support (depending on the desirability of new features and adoption rate).
 Fortunately iOS users are fairy quick to upgrade.

 ### Android